Mohsinrazaa/All-Machine-Learning-Algorithm/README.md

 In this assignment students will build the random forest model after normalizing the variable to house pricing from boston data set.
+## 7. Classification
+> Problem 1:
+Prediction task is to determine whether a person makes over 50K a year.
+> Problem 2:
+Which factors are important
+> Problem 3:
+Which algorithms are best for this dataset